SteamOS · Bazzite · CachyOS · Steam Deck · Windows (beta)

 </>

-The app's full source is on GitHub under GPLv3 — clone it, compile it onto your own phone with Expo, fork it, improve it.
-The agent and installer are MIT.
+The app's full source is on GitHub: read it, compile it onto your own phone with Expo, tweak it for yourself.
+It's source-available for personal, noncommercial use (PolyForm Noncommercial); the service and installer are MIT, so you can even build your own client.
 Same software, your labor instead of $4.99.
+All I ask is that you don't repackage and sell it.

 Private by design